curl/everything-curl/cmdline-versions.md

 ## Options depend on version

 `curl` was first typed on a command line back in the glorious year of 1998.
-It already then worked on the specified URL and none, one or more command line options given to it.
+It already then worked on the specified URL and none, one or more command-line options given to it.

 Since then we've added more options.
 We add options as we go along and almost